FiresOfMordor/The-Fellowship-of-the-Code-2026/README.md

 ## Key Features of The Fellowship Companion

 - **Situational Awareness:** help the Fellowship understand the current environment, risks, and constraints
-- **Decision Support:** support resting, foraging, and short-term survival decisions in unfamiliar terrain
+- **Decision Support:** support resting, foraging, and short-term survival decisions through structured recommendations, visible uncertainty, and simple interaction logic
 - **Resource Awareness:** help identify useful, risky, and uncertain natural resources
 - **Shared Understanding:** provide one clear basis for discussion and alignment within the Fellowship
-- **Journey Record:** document decisions, assumptions, design steps, and changes over time through the Companion and The Red Book
+- **Journey Record:** document decisions, assumptions, design steps, logic changes, and reflections over time through the Companion and The Red Book

 - ## Changelog